Swetlanda/happy-belly/README.md

 This website was created as a portfolio project for the Full-Stack Software Development Programme by the Code Institute .

 # Table of Contents
-- Purpose and Target Audience
+- Purpose and target audience
 - UX
-- Agile Development
+- Agile development
 - Features implemented
-- Features Left to Implement
+- Features for future development
 - Technology used
 - Testing and validation
 - Bugs